CANADA STOCKS-TSX futures rise ahead of economic data

-* Index on track for 1.4 pct fall in June, down 1.2 pct on week

-June 30 Stock futures pointed to a higher opening for Canada's main stock index on Friday ahead of monthly gross domestic product data.
+June 30 (Reuters) - Stock futures pointed to a higher opening for Canada's main stock index on Friday ahead of monthly gross domestic product data.

 Canada's economy is forecast to have grown by 0.2 percent in April and markets will look for signals that strong first-quarter momentum carried into the second.
 The data is due at 8:30 a.m.
 ET.